-Mr. Kenny has more than 35 years of experience in equity trading and risk management.
-He is a member of the NACD and was credentialed as an NACD Board Leadership Fellow in 2020 and nominated for the NACD Directorship 100 award in both 2020 and 2021.
-Mr. Kenny is an independent market strategist and founder of Kenny's Commentary, a subscriberbased, market-focused weekly newsletter and website.
-In 2017, he founded Strategic Board Solutions LLC, an advisory service focused on addressing public and non-public company board needs, including the director search function.
-In 2019, Mr. Kenny joined Founders First Capital Partners LLC, located in San Diego, CA, as a Strategic Advisor.
-From 2016 until 2018, he was the Senior Market Strategist for the Global Markets Advisory Group, a consultancy offering financial market advisory services.
-From 2014 to 2015, Mr. Kenny was the Chief Market Strategist for Clearpool Group, a fintech company offering agency-only execution services to institutional clients which was acquired by the Bank of Montreal (NYSE: BMO).
-From 2006 to 2013, he was Managing Director of Sales and Trading and Chief Global Market Strategist at Knight Capital Group.
-From 1986 to 2006, Mr. Kenny founded and served as principal of Peter C. Kenny LLC, a NYSE member firm.
-His career at the NYSE also includes six years as NYSE Senior Floor Official.
-Mr. Kenny was a director of Imprimis Pharmaceuticals, Inc. (Nasdag: IMMY) from 2013 to 2014.
+Mr. Kenny has over 40 years of experience in institutional equity trading and risk management.
+He is a member of the NACD and was credentialed as an NACD Board Leadership Fellow in 2020 and nominated both for the NACD Directorship 100 award in 2020 and 2021 and as NACD Independent Director of the Year in 2020, 2021 and 2022.
+Mr. Kenny is an independent market strategist.
+In 2017, he founded Strategic Board Solutions LLC, an advisory service focused on addressing public and non-public company board needs, including the director search function, and in 2019, he joined Founders First Capital Partners LLC as a Strategic Advisor.
+Earlier in his career, Mr. Kenny served as the Senior Market Strategist for the Global Markets Advisory Group, a consultancy offering financial market advisory services, as Chief Market Strategist for Clearpool Group, a fintech company offering agency-only execution services to institutional clients which was acquired by the Bank of Montreal (NYSE: BMO), and as Managing Director of Sales and Trading and Chief Global Market Strategist at Knight Capital Group, a global financial services and trading firm.
+Mr. Kenny was also the founder and principal of the former Peter C. Kenny, Inc., a NYSE member firm, and was the NYSE Senior Floor Official for six years.
+His writing has been featured in numerous global financial publications.
 He has degrees in Economics and Political Science from Warren Wilson College in North Carolina.